drupol/pkgs-by-name-for-flake-parts/README.md

 # pkgs-by-name for flake.parts

-This project is a module for [flake.parts], a framework for Nix flakes.
+This project provides a [flake.parts] module that automatically loads Nix packages from a specified directory.
+It transforms a directory tree containing package files suitable for `callPackage` into a corresponding nested attribute set of derivations.

-It provides a module that can be used to autoload packages under a particular directory and make them available in your own flake.
+For documentation and examples, please refer to the [manual].

 ## Usage